-2. Export STDM Data window will pop up allowing you to choose the destination file and format.
+2. An export STDM Data pops up allowing you to choose the destination file and format.

 - 3. Select the destination format from the list. - 4.Browse to save location of the file (Destination File) - 4.
 Enter a name for the file to be created. - 5.
 Click Save on the file save dialog - 6.
 Click Next to proceed.